ZakDevOnGitHub/CSharpWinFormsTemplate/README.md

 Follow the instructions and make sure you have enough disk space to install it.
 ## Step 2: Install Visual Studio Code and use it
 Download Visual Studio Code from https://code.visualstudio.com/ When you finish installing .NET SDK, open Visual Studio Code.
-Once ot opens, choose your dedicated folder you want to use to create the WinForms template.
+Once it opens, choose your dedicated folder you want to use to create the WinForms template.
 Then click "View" on the menu strip and click Terminal.
 In Terminal, type "dotnet new winforms"; A new WinForms template will appear.
 You can now start coding in your WinForms environment!